 BSc – Dept of Life Sciences, University of Southampton

 Contrary to the overall decline in African elephant (Loxodonta africana) numbers, in many small, fenced reserves in South Africa, elephant populations are growing.
-There is growing concern that some reserves now have ‘too many elephants’, as high elephant densities can cause changes to the structure and composition of vegetative communities.
+Some are concerned that some reserves now have ‘too many elephants’, as high elephant densities can cause changes to the structure and composition of vegetative communities.

 For my undergraduate dissertation, I studied a population of elephants inhabiting a small, private reserve in South Africa.
-I used habitat surveys and elephant tracking data to assess how heavy habitat utilisation by elephants impacted the diversity of tree species .
-My results indicated no significant effect of high elephant densities on tree diversity.
+I used habitat surveys and elephant tracking data to assess how heavy elephant utilisation of habitats impacted the diversity of tree species.